Efficient End-to-End Visual Document Understanding with Rationale Distillation: Experimental results

-\paragraph{Top-$n$ voting in inference} We can naturally apply top-$n$ voting during inference, which is similar to making predictions using self-consistency in chain-of-thought ~\cite{selfcons}.
-In this inference method, we simply perform beam search decoding with a beam size of $n=5$ and aggregate the probabilities of the distinct answers appearing in these hypotheses.
+\paragraph{Top-$n$ voting in inference.} We can naturally apply top-$n$ voting during inference, which is similar to making predictions using self-consistency in chain-of-thought ~\cite{selfcons}.
+We simply perform beam search decoding with a beam size of $n=5$ and aggregate the probabilities of the distinct answers appearing in these hypotheses.
 We choose the answer (that is not \texttt{None}) with the highest aggregate probability as the final prediction.
-From Table~\ref{tab:voting}, we see that this leads to small but consistent improvements across datasets.
-However, performing top-$n$ instead of greedy inference increases computational costs.
+From Table~\ref{tab:voting}, we see that this leads to small but consistent improvements across datasets, albeit at an increased computation cost.

 \paragraph{What if we use an external calculator on the generated programs?} Using a calculator -- an additional but computationally inexpensive tool -- could further enhance the capabilities of our models.
 For valid programs generated by student models, we use a calculator to carry out computations dictated by the programs, and take the output of the calculator to replace model output.
 For invalid programs, we keep using the model generated answer prediction.
-In Figure~\ref{fig:chartqa_prog}, we see that calculator use, when combined with voting, leads to further improvements, especially on the \chartqa-human set.
+We observe that on \chartqa, the calculator use, when combined with voting, leads to further improvements of 0.4 RA on the augmented set and 3.3 RA on the human set.

 \paragraph{How much does each of the tasks aid the student in predicting helpful rationales?}